-Stroke paralysis occurs when the brain's nerve cells responsible for controlling muscles are damaged or destroyed as a result of the stroke.
+Stroke paralysis occurs when the brain’s nerve cells controlling muscles are damaged or destroyed as a result of the stroke.
 This damage can lead to various degrees of paralysis, ranging from mild weakness to complete loss of muscle function.
-The severity of the paralysis depends on the extent of the brain damage and the specific area of the brain affected.
+Paralysis severity depends on the extent of brain damage and the specific area of the brain affected.

 What is Hemorrhagic Stroke Paralysis?

 Hemorrhagic stroke paralysis refers to the paralysis that occurs as a result of a hemorrhagic stroke.
-When a blood vessel ruptures and leaks blood into the brain or the surrounding tissues, it can cause damage to the brain cells responsible for controlling muscle movement.
-This damage can lead to paralysis on one or both sides of the body, depending on the location and extent of the brain damage.
+A ruptured blood vessel can damage brain cells controlling muscle movement by leaking blood into the brain or surrounding tissues.
+This damage can cause paralysis on one or both sides of the body, depending on its location and severity.

 Hemorrhagic strokes can be caused by various factors, including:

-5. Blood-thinning medications: The use of blood-thinning medications such as warfarin or aspirin can increase the risk of bleeding in the brain.
+- Blood-thinning medications: Blood-thinning medications like warfarin or aspirin increase the risk of bleeding in the brain.

 The symptoms of hemorrhagic stroke paralysis can vary depending on the location and severity of the brain damage.
 Common symptoms include:

-1. Sudden weakness or numbness: This can occur on one side or both sides of the body, including the face, arm, or leg.
+- Sudden weakness/numbness: This can occur on one or both sides of the body, including the face, arm, or leg.

 > Consult a doctor and Order Medicine Online